 Smooth Concrete Subfloor

 Finally, it is time to restore your concrete subfloor.
 If you are adding new tile, you can smooth over the imperfections with a thin layer of mortar.
 Or, you can use self-leveling concrete that will spread through the floor and fill in any cracks or uneven parts.

 Mortar is generally the easiest and most efficient way to smooth out the floor below your ceramic tiles.
 If you are adding new tiles or flooring, this is the way to go.

 Finally, it is time to clean up your workspace.
 If you haven’t removed all the old tile, make sure you properly dispose of it.
 It is also very likely that there is a layer of dust over your entire workspace.

-This happens when you are working with tile, so you want to clean it up to prevent tracking it into the rest of your home.
-You can do this with a wet or a dry shop vac!
+This happens when you are working with tile, so you want to clean it up to prevent tracking it into the rest of the space.
+You can do this with a wet or a dry shop vac.
 Then, use a damp cloth to remove any remaining dust or debris.

 Use Professional Tools

 While you may be able to do this project on your own, it can be difficult in some cases, especially if the adhesive is hard to remove.
-If you want to save yourself time and stress when you are learning how to remove ceramic tile from concrete floor, you should find professional tools to help.
-If you are looking for tiling tools for any tiling project, RUBI can help!
-We offer tools from tile cutters, grout mixers, and safety equipment.
+If you want to save yourself time and stress when you are learning how to remove ceramic tile from concrete floor, you should get professional tools.
+If you are looking for tiling tools for any tiling project, RUBI is here to help!
+We offer a wide range of tools from tile cutters, grout mixers, and safety equipment.
 Contact our team today to learn more about our products or sign up for free to receive the entire RUBI product catalog by email!